BrianTiedjen/Brian-Tiedjen-IT1025/Lab 2/readme.md

 # Data Representation: Hexadecimal Color Representation
  The color #ff016b per the website https://www.colorhexa.com/ff016b states that "The hexadecimal color #ff016b has RGB values of R:255, G:1, B:107 and CMYK values of C:0, M:1, Y:0.58, K:0.
 Its decimal value is 16712043."

- The problem with the color is that it is a high constrast that is problematic for people with vision or color defficencys
+ The problem with the color is that it is a high constrast that is problematic for people with vision or color defficencys but I am color blind and did not see a diffrence so I don't fully understand this.